kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 No attempt will be made to evict pods that are currently terminating.

-If the pod eviction fails, e.g. due to a blocking PodDisruptionBudget, the `.status.failedAPIEvictionCounter` is incremented and the pod is added back to the queue with exponential backoff (maximum approx. 15 minutes).
+If the pod eviction fails, e.g. due to a blocking PodDisruptionBudget, the `.status.podEvictionStatus.failedAPIEvictionCounter` is incremented and the pod is added back to the queue with exponential backoff (maximum approx. 15 minutes).
 If there is a positive progress update in the `.status.heartbeatTime` of the EvictionRequest, it will cancel the API-initated eviction.

-#### Garbage Collection

-See [Eviction Requester Finalizer](#eviction-requester-finalizer) for how to distinguish between requester and other finalizers.

-The controller deletes the EvictionRequest object if any of the following points is true:
-1. There are no requester finalizers (requesters have canceled their intent to evict the pod) and `.status.evictionRequestCancellationPolicy` is set to `Allow`.
-2. The referenced pod has reached the terminal phase (`Succeeded` or `Failed`), signalling a successful eviction.
-3. The referenced pod no longer exists (has been deleted from etcd), signalling a successful eviction.

-For convenience, we will also remove requester finalizers with `evictionrequest.coordination.k8s.io/` prefix when the eviction request task is complete (points 2 and 3).
-Other finalizers will still block deletion.

-For convenience, we will set `.status.evictionRequestCancellationPolicy` back to `Allow` if the value is `Forbid` and the pod has been fully terminated.

 ### Pod and EvictionRequest API